-Ting He is a Research Staff Member in the Wireless Networking Resarch group at IBM T.J.
-Watson Research Center, Hawthorne, NY.
+Ting He is a Research Staff Member in the Mobile Network Analytics Resarch Group at IBM T.J.
+Watson Research Center, Yorktown Heights, NY.
 She received the Ph.D. degree from the School of Electrical and Computer Engineering, Cornell University, in 2007 and the B.S. degree in Computer Science from Peking University, China, in 2003.
-At IBM, Ting works as a task lead under the International Technology Alliance (ITA) program funded by US ARL and UK MoD, the ARRA program funded by NIST, and other research projects on network science and technologies.
+At IBM, Ting has worked as a task lead under the International Technology Alliance (ITA) program funded by US ARL and UK MoD, the ARRA program funded by NIST, and other research projects on network science and technologies.
 Previously at Cornell (2003-2007), Ting was a member of the Adaptive Communications & Signal Processing (ACSP) group under the supervision of Prof. Lang Tong.
 Before joining Cornell, she worked as an undergraduate research assistant in the Micro Processor Research & Development Center of Peking University from 2001 to 2003, during which period she participated in the development of Unicore System funded by the National 863 Plan of China.

-Ting has been a senior member of IEEE since 2013, and was a member from 2007 to 2013 and a student member from 2004 to 2007.
-She has served on the TPC of a range of conferences in the area of communications and networking, including IEEE INFOCOM (2009-), IEEE SECON (2010-), IEEE MILCOM (2013), IFIP Networking (2013), etc. She has also served as the Membership Co-chair of N2Women during 2013-2014, as well as the GHC PhD Forum committee in 2011.
-She received the Best Student Paper Award at the 2005 International Conference on Acoustic, Speech and Signal Processing (ICASSP).
-She was an Outstanding College Graduate of Beijing Area and an Outstanding Graduate of Peking University in 2003.
-She was a winner of the Excellent Student Award of Peking University during 1999-2002 and a recipient of Canon, Sony, and Yang-Wang Academicians scholarships.
+Ting has been a senior member of IEEE since 2013.
+She has served on the TPC of a range of conferences in the area of communications and networking, including IEEE INFOCOM (2009-), IEEE/ACM IWQoS (2014-), IEEE SECON (2010-2013), IEEE MILCOM (2013-), IEEE WiOpt (2016), IFIP Networking (2013), etc. She has also served as the Membership Co-chair of ACM N2Women during 2013-2014, as well as the GHC PhD Forum committee in 2011.
+She received the 2016 IBM Research Division Award for "Scientific Advances in Quality of Information", the 2016 Distinguished TPC Member Award at IEEE INFOCOM, the 2006-2015 Most Collaboratively Complete Publications Award by the International Technology Alliance (ITA), the Best Paper Award at 2013 International Conference on Distributed Computing Systems (ICDCS), a Best Paper Nominee at 2013 Internet Measurement Conference (IMC), and the Best Student Paper Award at the 2005 International Conference on Acoustic, Speech and Signal Processing (ICASSP).
+Her students received the Kenneth C. Sevcik Outstanding Student Paper Award at 2015 ACM SIGMETRICS and the Best Student Paper Award at 2013 ITA Fall Annual Meeting (previously Annual Conference of ITA).
+In school, she was an Outstanding College Graduate of Beijing Area and an Outstanding Graduate of Peking University in 2003, and was a winner of the Excellent Student Award of Peking University during 1999-2002 and a recipient of Canon, Sony, and Yang-Wang Academicians scholarships.